Go to Login or Register to make a submission.

 VAs are short (2 minutes max) presentations and they enhance the papers visibility, allowing the readers to quickly understand the topic of the paper, focusing on the results and the conclusions.

-- also available in the dedicated YouTube channel (LINK).
+- available on a dedicated YouTube channel (LINK).

 Manuscript limits